claudiosarto/blackjack/README.md

 Please refer to ![BlackJack Testing](/TESTING.md) page for the performed tests.

 ### Known Bugs
-Following bug has been observed on Firefox browser while inspecting the page, but not present in Chrome and Edge.
+Following error has been observed on Firefox browser while inspecting the page, but not present in Chrome and Edge.
 However it doesn't affect the page functionality.
 ![Firefox JS Bug](docs/blackjack-js-firefox-bug.png)